Bishbash777/OpenCart/README.md

 **Step 2:**

-Login to your OpenCart admin panel, then mouseover extensions in the top menu &amp;
+Login to your OpenCart admin panel, then click Extensions in the left menu &amp;
 click Payment.
 Next, click install on the Cardstream row.

 **Step 3:**